TehShrike/sheetsy/readme.md

 It appears to strip spaces and lowercase your text.

-## Optional argument: `getFunction`
+## Optional argument: `httpGet`

-The `getSheet` and `getWorkbook` functions take an optional getter function.
-This is automatically given a function backed by `XMLHttpRequest` in the browser, or the [`got`](https://github.com/sindresorhus/got) module in node.
+The `getSheet` and `getWorkbook` functions take as an optional argument a function that takes a url and return a promise that resolves to the response body.

+This defaults to a function backed by `XMLHttpRequest` in the browser, or the [`got`](https://github.com/sindresorhus/got) module in node.

-You can pass in your own function if you want to try to get it working from an HTTP site or something.
-The function is expected to take the url as a string, make a GET request to that url, and return a promise that resolves to the body of the response as parsed JSON.
+You can pass in your own function if you want to try to get it working from with old IE or restrictive CORS settings or what-have-you.

 # How to use in the browser or node